-Many Australians come to Croatia, for both tourism and to live here long term.
+Many Australians come to Croatia for both tourism and to live here long term.

 Since Croatia’s hot summer aligns with Australia’s cold winters, it is an ideal place for Aussies to get away on holiday and blow off steam.
 While the cost to visit Croatia has been on the rise, it can still be relatively affordable for Australian citizens making Australian dollars.

-There are over 130.000 Australian nationals have Croatian ancestry.
+There are over 130.000 Australian nationals who have Croatian ancestry.
 These Crozzies are now applying for citizenship.
-As of January 2020, the language test has been waved for diaspora so it is much easier to apply for citizenship based on ancestry now.
+As of January 2020, the language test has been waived for the diaspora, so it is much easier to apply for citizenship based on ancestry now.

 We’ve created a guide specifically for citizens of Australia that includes every option available to Australian citizens to move to Croatia long term.
-If you’re just passing through, we cover tourist visas for too.
+If you’re just passing through, we cover tourist visas too.

-In this post, we’ll cover:
+In this post, we cover:

 - How Australians can apply for temporary residence